Edmond0908/LearningSystem/README.md

-# 🧠 RAG-HW: Retrieval-Augmented Generation for Lecture Understanding
+# 🧠 Retrieval-Augmented Generation for Lecture Understanding

 This project implements a complete RAG (Retrieval-Augmented Generation) pipeline that:
 - Downloads and transcribes YouTube speeches